italiangrid/voms-clients/README.md

 VOMS server contact information is typically maintained in `/etc/vomses` or in `$HOME/.glite/vomses` directory.

-For more information on the format of this files and what information should be there, type `man vomses`.
+For more information on the format of these files and what information should be there, consult the `vomses` man page.

 ### Configuring trust for VOMS servers

 VOMS server trust information in typically maintained in the `/etc/grid-security/vomsdir` directory, or in the directory pointed by the `X509_VOMS_DIR` environment variable/

-For more information on the format of this directory and what information should be there, type `man vomsdir`
+For more information on the format of this directory and what information should be there, consult the `vomsdir` man page.

 ### Creating a VOMS proxy certificate